Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Results Discussion

 \subsection{Quantitative Results}

-We benchmark RL-guided and classical sampling strategies on 300 generated scenarios.
+We benchmark RL-guided and classical sampling strategies on 300 evasive scenarios.
 Each setting defines how the candidate set $\mathcal{T}$ is constructed from the agent’s terminal specification $g(\tau)$.
-In the most restrictive case, denoted as \textbf{RL}, a single trajectory $\xi$ is generated analytically from $g(\tau)$ without alternatives.
-The hybrid settings \textbf{RL1}–\textbf{RL3} extend this by forming neighborhoods $\mathcal{G}(g(\tau))$ of increasing size, from which multiple trajectories are generated and evaluated using the deterministic cost $J_\mathrm{sum}(\xi \mid f_{\xi})$.
+The setting \textbf{RL} evaluates only the goal proposal $g(\tau)$ generated by the agent.
+The hybrid settings \textbf{RL1}–\textbf{RL3} extend this proposal by additionally sampling goal candidates in local neighborhoods around $g(\tau)$, following the scheme illustrated in \autoref{fig:neighborhood_sampling}.
+Specifically, \textbf{RL1}, \textbf{RL2}, and \textbf{RL3} add 1, 2, and 3 neighborhood layers, respectively.
+Each successive layer increases the magnitude of the offsets $\Delta \dot{s}$ and $\Delta d$, thereby expanding the sampling region around $g(\tau)$.
+As a result, an increasing number of additional trajectories is generated and evaluated using~\eqref{eq:planner_selection}.
 As classical baselines~\cite{Frenetix}, we consider uniform terminal sampling with 800 candidates (\textbf{B800}) and a reduced variant with 125 candidates (\textbf{B125}).
-A single-sample baseline (\textbf{B1}) and a Random sampler that selects $g(\tau)$ randomly in the agent’s action space were also tested.
-Both failed on all scenarios, which confirms that uninformed selection is insufficient, and are therefore excluded from subsequent analysis.
+A single-sample baseline (\textbf{B1}) and a random sampler selecting $g(\tau)$ randomly from the action space were also evaluated.
+As both failed in all scenarios, they are omitted from further analysis.

-We first analyze the quality of the generated trajectories across the evaluation suite.
-Figure~\ref{fig:traj_quality_overall} summarizes success rates together with the occurrence of different failure modes.
+We first analyze the quality of the generated trajectories across the evaluation suite. \autoref{fig:traj_quality_overall} summarizes success rates together with the occurrence of different failure modes.

-The uniform baseline (\textbf{B800}) solves all scenarios, which represents the performance of a dense but uninformed sampler.
-Reducing the number of candidates to \textbf{B125} still covers the full terminal space and therefore succeeds in \SI{99}{\percent} of all scenarios.
-However, this coverage comes at the cost of sparsity.
-Our RL-guided variant without neighborhood sampling (\textbf{RL}) already succeeds in \SI{96}{\percent} of the scenarios.
-Adding neighborhood sampling significantly improves robustness.
-With \textbf{RL1-RL3}, the performance increases up to \SI{99}{\percent}, matching the dense baseline, while yielding a larger fraction of driveable candidates.
-It should be noted that \textbf{RL2} does not yet consistently match the performance of \textbf{B125}.
-Failures occur when $g(\tau)$ is significantly off, which the current neighborhood settings cannot fully compensate for.
-These findings highlight that the agent produces promising goal proposals and that perturbing $g(\tau)$ within $\mathcal{G}(g(\tau))$ stabilizes performance.
-At the same time, they point to the need for further refinement of neighborhood design as future work.

-To better understand how the candidate set $\mathcal{T}$ is distributed, we analyze the share of feasible versus infeasible trajectories.
-All results are aggregated over the full set of 300 evaluation scenarios and all generated trajectories.
-The baseline is reported in aggregate form, since the distribution remains nearly identical for different sample counts.
-Figure~\ref{fig:traj_distribution} reports the distribution over all scenarios.